Michele Steeb

 A nationally recognized thought leader on homelessness, Michele brings decades of leadership and policy experience rooted in real-world impact.
 She has consistently advanced reforms that dismantle failing systems and champion models rooted in human dignity, personal accountability, and holistic recovery.
 As Michele often says, “We must build a homelessness system that sees the whole person—not just their lack of housing—but their potential to recover, grow, and prosper.”

-Michele consults with communities and public policy organizations nationwide, including Discovery Institute, where she currently serves as a Visiting Fellow of their Fix Homelessness Initiative.
+Michele consults with communities and public policy organizations nationwide, including Discovery Institute, where she currently serves as a Senior Fellow of their Fix Homelessness Initiative.
 As a consultant, she guides leaders in developing place-based strategies that move beyond "housing first" to focus on healing—addressing addiction, mental illness, trauma, and the personal restoration necessary for lasting independence.

 Her insights have been featured across national platforms, including The Oprah Winfrey Show (2008) and Dr. Phil (2024), as well as in USA Today, The Washington Post, New York Post, FoxNews.com, The Daily Caller, Newsweek, The Federalist, and more.